m0ru/bak/02_problemdescription.md

 On the development-side of things, the requirements were:

 - **Networking:** The application needs to be able to keep data in sync between the JS-client and the Java-based servers.
 This happens through a REST-API and websockets.
 Most messages arrive at the WoN-Owner-Server from the WoN-Node and just get forwarded to the client via the websocket.
-The only data directly stored on and fetched from the Owner-Server are the URIs and private keys[^cryptography happens on the WoN-Owner-Server] of needs/posts owned by an account, as well as information which messages have been seen.
+The only data directly stored on the Owner-Server are the URIs and private keys^[Cryptography happens on the WoN-Owner-Server] of needs/posts owned by an account, as well as information which messages have been seen.
 All other data lives on the WoN-Node-Servers, that have no concept of user-accounts.
 - **Adaptability and Extendability:** As subject of a research-project, the protocols can change at any time.
 Doing so should only cause minimal refactoring in the owner-application.
 Planned features/changes include integrating payment-services, "personas" (i.e. signature-identities) or "agreements" (i.e. a mechanism to make formalized contracts via messages exchanged over the connections by formally agreeing with the contents of other messages).
 - **Many Ontologies:** Ultimately the interface for authoring needs should support a wide range of ontologies^[Ontologies can be described as data-structure-descriptions, i.e. schemata, for RDF-data.
 E.g. the current demo-ontology defines that needs can have a title, a description, a location, tags, etc.] respectively any ontology people might want to use for describing things and concepts.
 Adapting the authoring GUIs or even just adding a few form input widgets should be seamless and only require a few local changes.
 - **Mobile:** We^[My colleagues at the researchstudio Smart Agent Technologies and I] didn't want to deal with the additional hurdles/constraints of designing the prototype for mobile-screens at first, but a later adaption/port was to be expected.
 Changing the client application for that needed to require minimal effort.
-- **Responsiveness:** It should be possible to build an application that feels responsive when using it.
-This means low times till first meaningful render and complete page-load.
-This in term implies a reduction of round-trips and HTTP-requests and use of caching mechanisms for data and application code.
+- **Responsiveness:** Using the architecture, it should be possible to build an application with low times till first meaningful render and complete page-load.
+This in turn implies a reduction of round-trips and HTTP-requests as well as use of caching mechanisms for data and application code.
 But "feeling responsive" also means that operations that take a while despite all other efforts need to show feedback to the user (e.g. spinning wheels, progress bars, etc) to communicate that the application hasn't frozen.
 - **Thin Application-Server:** The WoN-Owner-Server should be as thin as possible, for this reason and to allow for an app that can do without hard page-loads it is developed as a client-side "Single Page Application" in JavaScript.
-Native applications were considered, but they don't possess the OS-independence and simple delivery, that the web-plattform has to offer.
+Native applications were considered, but they don't possess the OS-independence and simple delivery, that the Web platform has to offer.
 - Runs on **ever-green browsers**: As it's a research-prototype there is less need to support old browsers, like the pre-edge internet-explorer.
 - **DX:** Good developer experience, i.e. new language features to allow more expressive, robust and concise code, warnings about possible bugs where possible, auto-completion, jump-to-definition, documentation on mouse-hover, etc.
 - **Learnable in project:** Any new technologies needed to be feasible to learn within the project's scope.